ceciivanov/go-challenge/README.md

 The project is organized into the following directories:

-- `cmd`: Contains the main application entry point.
+- `cmd/`: Contains the main application entry point.
 - `internal/models`: Contains the data models used in the application.
 - `internal/repository`: Handles data storage and retrieval operations.
 Implements an in-memory data store and any future data storage mechanisms.
 - `internal/handlers`: Implements HTTP request handlers for the API endpoints.
 - `internal/service`: Implements business logic and interacts with repositories.
 - `internal/utils`: Contains utility functions, like decoding JSON data.
+- `scripts/`: Contains example scripts for interacting with the API.
+- `json/`: Contains sample data for users and assets.
+Can be used to run examples.

 ## Dependencies